Bylaws of the Idaho Society of Individual Psychology (Revised 1994)

 Section 1: An annual conference shall be held during which officers shall be installed.
 This meeting shall be held the first Friday and Saturday in March unless otherwise specified by the Executive Board.
 The site of this meeting shall be determined by the Executive Board.
 Special meetings for the membership may be called by the Executive Board.

-Section 2: Notice must be sent to members at least two weeks prior to the meetings.
+Section 2: Written notice must be sent to members at least two weeks prior to the meetings.
 The newsletter of the Idaho Society of Individual Psychology may be considered sufficient written notice.

 Section 3: To conduct business at a meeting, a quorum of twenty percent of the total membership must be present.